Harshita2024/CMOS_INVERTER/README.md

 ---
 ## Creating the Layout
 The first step in the CMOS inverter layout design process is creating the transistor-level schematic.
-The schematic shown above has been implemented using the GPDK 90nm technology library in Cadence Virtuoso.
+The schematic shown below has been implemented using the GPDK 90nm technology library in Cadence Virtuoso.
 The circuit consists of:

 - **PMOS transistor (PM0)*** : It is connected at the top, with its source tied to VDD and drain connected to the output node.<br>